Who should attend this event?

 What is the schedule for the event?

-You can find the schedule of events on the Schedule page.
+You can find the 2019 schedule of workshops on the Schedule page.

 Are children invited?